SamsonHunk/FPS-level-gen/README.md

 The algorithm outputs a json file of the level placement which can be parsed into another game to be generated into a playable level.

 One extra feature that the paper goes over is the placement of mid sized cover in the middle of the rooms.
 The spawn placement is determined through a heatmap generated of the level simulated what players can see when walking into a room.
 This heatmap would be reused for the placement of cover and weapon drops, I'll go back and add it in at some point.

+Uses SFML for displaying the level graphically and rapidjson for outputting the level files.
+The build output folders in x64/ have necessary .dll files the resultant .exe files need to run.

+Press h to toggle the heatmap overlay for the level output display.